Jesus claims to be omnipresent

 Matthew 18:20

+Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.
 Again I say to you, if two of you agree on earth about anything they ask, it will be done for them by my Father in heaven.
-For where two or three are gathered in my name, there am I between them. -- Matthew 18:19-20 (ESV)
+For where two or three are gathered in my name (authority), there am I among them.”

 Matthew 28:20